how to capture breathtaking

 If you use a tripod, some may have a built-in level finder.

-Most of the time, I try to level the horizon in-camera to save time in post-processing.
+In either case, I try to level the horizon in-camera to save time in post-processing after all, it would be your best solution.

 5. Forgetting about aperture

-Most landscape images benefit from setting the aperture (F/stop) or, in other terms, depth of field at between f/8 and f/11.
-You need to take some practice shots of the same scene to find your camera's sweet spot.
+Most landscape images benefit from setting the aperture (F/stop) or, in other words, depth of field at between f/8 and f/11.
+To put it differently, you want to take some practice shots of the same scene to find your camera's sweet spot.
 Open the images in Post-processing software and zoom in 100%, and check sharpness in the foreground, mid-ground, and background.

 Perfect example below how the wrong aperture setting can ruin a photo.
 The depth of field was too wide (f 2.8), showing blurring on the frame's perimeter.
 This should have been greatly approved by setting the aperture to f/11.